Table of Contents

 The two most important transaminases are alanine transaminase (abbreviated as ALT or ALAT) and aspartate transaminase (abbreviated as AST or ASAT).
 ALAT catalyzes the transfer of an amino group from alanine to alpha-ketoglutarate, forming pyruvate and glutamate (which makes for its former name glutamate-pyruvate-transaminase, GPT).
 The ASAT transfers the amino group from aspartate to alpha-ketoglutarate, forming oxaloacetate and glutamate.
 Both transaminases are important diagnostic markers: increased values in a full blood count indicate a decay of cells in the liver (ALAT) and heart (ASAT and ALAT).

 The pyridoxal phosphate, or short PLP, is the most important coenzyme in the amino acid metabolism.
-PLP is the biological active form of pyridoxal, the aldehyde form of vitamin B6.
+PLP is the biologically active form of pyridoxal, the aldehyde form of vitamin B6.
 Vitamin B6 also appears as amine (pyridoxamine) and alcohol (pyridoxine).
 The derivatives of vitamin B6 can be converted into each other.
 They are ingested and can be found in animal-based food (pyridoxal and pyridoxine), as well as in vegetable-based food (pyridoxine).

 Relatively rich in vitamin B6 are wheat germs.
 PLP as a coenzyme is involved in the amino acid metabolism in the reactions of transamination, decarboxylation (for example, the formation of biogenous amines) and deamination.
-PLP links to a lysine residue of the according enzyme of the reaction, e.g., the alanine transaminase (ALT), and creates a Schiff base with the amino acid.
-The nitrogen of PLP contained in the pyrimidine ring, has a strong electrophilic effect which leads to the shifting of the bonds.
-This reaction forms toxic ammonia whose concentration requires being minimal at all time and it is unsuitable to dispose nitrogen thus urea cycle occurs.
+PLP links to a lysine residue of the according to the enzyme of the reaction, e.g., the alanine transaminase (ALT), and creates a Schiff base with the amino acid.
+The nitrogen of PLP contained in the pyrimidine ring has a strong electrophilic effect which leads to the shifting of the bonds.
+This reaction forms toxic ammonia whose concentration requires being minimal at all time and it is unsuitable to dispose of nitrogen thus urea cycle occurs.
 Leads to deamination of amino acids.

 Deamination of Amino Acids

-When an over-supply of nitrogen in the form of amino acids exists, it needs to be disposed of somewhere in the body.
+When an oversupply of nitrogen in the form of amino acids exists, it needs to be disposed of somewhere in the body.
 Deamination is the process that carries out this breakdown of amino acids.
 However, this process releases free cytotoxic ammoniac which has to be quickly metabolized to urea.
 This urea synthesis, which requires a lot of energy, takes place in the liver.
 For this to happen, the excess nitrogen needs to be transported from the periphery to the liver.
 Three central amino acids are involved in this transport: alanine (synthesized from pyruvate), glutamine (synthesized from aspartate) and aspartate (synthesized from oxaloacetate).

 Deamination can be divided into three different reactions: